The Internet Loves the Guitar Boy From the Closing Ceremony

-Nothing was more rock and roll at the 2018 Winter Olympics than this one kid on the electric guitar.
+Nothing was more rock and roll at the 2018 Winter Olympics closing ceremony than this one kid shredding on the electric guitar.

-As the drone fleet took to the skies, 13-year-old wunderkind Yang Tae-hwan stole the show when he took over the stage to shred a song.
+As the drone fleet took to the skies, 13-year-old wunderkind Yang Tae-hwan stole the show when he took over the stage during the closing ceremony to shred a song.

-This hard rocker in a turtleneck sweater and leather jacket just knows how to wail.
+The Korean guitarist rocked out in a turtleneck sweater and leather jacket, proving he knows just how to wail.

-During the live broadcast from PyeongChang, the internet — and this may not shock anyone — immediately declared him a true hero.
+During the live broadcast of the closing ceremony from PyeongChang Sunday, the internet — and this may not shock anyone — immediately declared Yang a true hero.

 Everyone is thoroughly impressed.